More info

 Do you only work with certain product categories or countries?

-We've worked with manufacturers from Netherlands, Brazil, Korea, Japan, China, and other markets across categories ranging from recreational equipment to wellness products to consumer electronics.
+We’ve worked with manufacturers from Netherlands, Brazil, Korea, Japan, China, and other markets across categories ranging from recreational equipment to wellness products to consumer electronics.
 The cultural translation principles remain consistent even though the specific positioning work varies by category and origin market.
-What matters most is that you have a superior product with home market success and need to translate that value for American consumer decision-making contexts.

 View More Work